madelinebriere/voogasalad/doc/USE_CASES_EXTRA.md

 **2. User subsequently removes ShootTargetFar property from that actor**

 The ShootTargetFarData object to be removed will be passed into the ActorData.
 The actor data will iterate through its current data objects and remove the matching one, if it is present.
-The memory of this data object will be “forgotten” within the ActorData.
+The memory of this data object will be forgotten within the ActorData.

 **3. User has added ShootTargetFar property to an actor in the game environment and now adds that actor in the game player (MOSES)**

-**4. User presses play, the actor’s target is NOT in range (MOSES) **
+**4. User presses play, the actor's target is NOT in range (MOSES) **

 **5. Target moves into range (MOSES)**